jincubator-united-defi-2025/protocol/TychoSolve.md

 - Resolver Contract executes calls to Tycho Dispatcher or Router
 - Three functions
-  - preInteraction: used in chainLinkCalculator (to ensure price before swap)
+  - preInteraction: used in OracleCalculator (to ensure price before swap)
   - takerInteraction used in SwapExecutor to Execute Swap by Taker
   - postInteraction used in Rebalancer to Send Funds to Treasury